sketch-of-an-elephant/category-theory/README.md

 ## Part II: Applications of Category Theory

 In this part, we apply the machinery developed in Part I to problems in specific domains —
 for instance, philosophy, foundations of mathematics, logic, and physics.

+You can submitt your topics of interrest [here](https://forms.gle/yqcQ2SDF9KUzzCFa6)

 **Topics:**
 _To be announced_